zpg883/Analysis-on-Coffee-Prices-Overtime/README.md

 # Analysis-on-Coffee-Prices-Overtime
 This project consists of the analysis I conducted on the Daily Coffee Price dataset (Kaggle).

-Project: Data mining Daily Coffee Prices data.
+Project: Data mining Daily Coffee Prices data for volume sold and the open and closing prices.